-- There may be ambiguity in the header of IP datagram.
+- There may be ambiguity in the header of the IP datagram.

-- It may happen that all the fragments of datagram if do not arrive within a time limit to the destination host.
+- It may happen that all the fragments of the datagram do not arrive within a time limit to the destination host.

 And there can be several reasons to report the error.

-Though ICMP is a Network layer protocol, it’s messages are not directly passed to the lower layer (i.e. data link layer).
-ICMP messages are encapsulated in the IP datagram and then they are passed to the lower layer.
+Though ICMP is a network layer protocol, its messages are not passed to the lower layer (i.e. data link layer).
+Initially, the IP datagram encapsulates ICMP messages and then they are passed to the lower layer.

 ICMPv4 Message Format

-Below we have the message format for ICMPv4 message.
+Below we have the message format for the ICMPv4 message.
 It has an 8-byte header and apart from this, it has a variable size data section.
-Though the header format gets changed for each type of message, still the first 4 bytes of each message remains the same.
+Though the header format gets changed for each type of message.
+Still, the first 4 bytes of each message remains the same.

 The rest 4 bytes defines the rest of the header which is specific for each message type.
 The data section varies according to the type of message.
-The data section of the error reporting message holds the information to identify the original datagram that has an error.
+The error reporting message’s data section holds the information to identify the original datagram that has an error.
 The data section of the query message holds more information regarding the type of query.